Explore Bodmin Moor and North Cornwall- The heart of Poldark Country!

-Darrynane Holiday Cottages are located on the outskirts of the moorland village of St Breward with it’s Post Office/internet cafe, well stocked village stores and local pub, The Old Inn.
+Darrynane Holiday Cottages are located on the outskirts of the moorland village of St Breward with it’s Post Office/internet cafe, well stocked village stores and local pub, The Old Inn and the heart of Poldark Country.

 The Post Office is run by Chris & Mim and is also the local newsagent.
 It is open every day for newspapers and magazines as well as breakfast, coffee and snacks and special pizza nights.
 Pizzas can also be ordered for take-away.
 You can withdraw money in the Post Office.